zhanggang807/learn-cpp/README.md

 # learn-cpp
-for c plus plus study
+for c plus plus and GNU make study